Proposal (1046) to South American Classification Committee

 “Regardless

-of whether one thinks lineage age should be taken into consideration in taxonomy,
+of whether one thinks lineage age should be taken into consideration in

-in the new proposal, there was considerable ambivalence.
+then, as noted in the new proposal, there was considerable ambivalence.
 In contrast, the case for separate genera is

 based on a comprehensive and sophisticated analysis that shows that treatment